Browse by Medical Category

 The Center publishes reviews and book chapters.
 We lecture nationally and internationally on the care of patients with neurologic emergencies.
 The Center offers educational sessions, lectures and training to fellows, residents, nurses, and midlevel providers.
 In collaboration with Beth Israel Deaconess Medical Center, we provide an annual continuing medical education course for frontline providers focused on the care of patients with neurologic emergencies.
 More information regarding the CME course can be found here.

 The Center also supports the advanced training and development of physicians interested in neurologic emergencies and stroke through close collaboration with the J. Philip Kistler Stroke Research Center and Department of Neurology.
-One and two-year fellowships with a potential masters degree in public health offered by the Harvard School of Public Health are available to competitive applicants.
-Those interested in fellowship opportunities should contact Melissa Howell at email@example.com.
+One and two-year fellowships with a potential master's degree in public health offered by the Harvard School of Public Health are available to competitive applicants.
+Those interested in fellowship opportunities should contact Chun Mei Su at firstname.lastname@example.org.

 The NETT is a federally-funded consortium of academic medical centers across the United States who work together on specific research projects related to neurologic emergencies.
 In partnership with Brigham & Women's Hospital, Boston Medical Center, Beth Israel Deaconess Medical Center, Boston Children's Hospital, Yale-New Haven Hospital, Newton-Wellesley Hospital, and Tufts Medical Center, we created the Boston NETT Group, a local consortium dedicated to coordinating efforts to offer patients the most cutting edge clinical trials in neurologic emergencies.